uclab-potsdam/refa-reader/src/routes/texts/04_Lipp_GNM_Werkgruppen_en.md

 ---
-title: Focus on collection items
+title: Sujets and characteristics
 date: "2023-09-11"
 color: "blue"
 author: Sabine de Günther
 isPublic: true
 lang: en
-description: "With a focus on overarching patterns in the collections, they are identified and introduced on the basis of selected examples.
-Clothing and jewelry sent out political and personal messages, as shown in the portrait of Queen Anne.
-In addition, the phenomenon of the interchangeable portrait, a popular subject in the courtly context of the 17th century, is presented.
-The depiction of the five senses *gustus, odoratus, visus, auditus* and *tactus* with accompanying attributes, a popular subject since the 16th century, is frequently represented in the Lipperheide collection.
-Fashion caricatures and moral mockeries are a special genre and are also strongly represented in Lipperheide's print collection.
-Their information content differs from other forms of pictorial representation.
-Finally, early doublets, an 18th-century silk dress and vests and gowns in 18th-century men's fashion are presented on the basis of an interweaving of pictorial sources and realia."
+description: "Examples are used to introduce sujets, e.g. the portrait of Anne, Queen of England, illustrating the symbolic significance of dress and jewellery.
+In miniature painting, the so-called interchangeable portrait, consisting of differently painted transparencies, was a popular subject in the courtly context of the 17th century.
+Depictions of the five senses gustus, odoratus, visus, auditus and tactus with accompanying attributes are represented extensively in the Lipperheide collection and have been a popular motif since the 16th century.
+Fashion caricatures and moral mockeries are a special genre.
+Their informational content differs from other forms of pictorial representation.
+Finally, early vests, an 18th-century silk dress and waistcoats and frocks in 18th-century men's fashion are presented in their three-dimensional form and in painted reality."
 cover: "https://uclab.fh-potsdam.de/refa-catalog/files/large/0482e947a7bb05f182159cf6a8f8e46efacc6a02.jpg"
 ---